 Bilinguals have a unique advantage - but also encounter certain challenges.
 This is true even more so for bilingual marketers, who work in multiple languages - and for marketing professionals with clients who primarily speak a different mother tongue.

-Here are Penguin Strategies, we hear a mix of languages in the office on a daily basis - from English, to Hebrew and even Portuguese! e can only imagine that other offices with similarly diverse staff enjoy the exposure to different languages and cultures as much as we do.
+Here at Penguin Strategies, we hear a mix of languages in the office on a daily basis - from English, to Hebrew and even Portuguese!
+We can only imagine that other offices with similarly diverse staff enjoy the exposure to different languages and cultures as much as we do.

 What Does This Translate To?